usaid-cs/yesterday-i-learned/random.md

+- Unless you save what `terraform plan` outputs with `-out ...`, it won't guarantee what you saw is what it does when you run `terraform apply` (because the remote state might have changed).
+- GoldWave is a Canadian company.
+- When you use git flow, the tags are always put on the master branch.
+You always (unless you decide to go rogue) release something *on* master.
+- Molson-Coors is tanking on TSX because [people smoke weed now](https://www.youtube.com/watch?v=SUU8cZ-W8w4).
+- Windows 95's polling mechanism was designed such that [moving the mouse made everything go faster](https://retrocomputing.stackexchange.com/questions/11533/why-did-moving-the-mouse-cursor-cause-windows-95-to-run-more-quickly).
+- [User in-yer-face](https://userinyerface.com/), or how to fuck over everyone who visits your website.
+- Singleton is where people are born.
+They move out of Singleton when they enter A Relationship.
+- [Mr. Dick Pick](https://en.wikipedia.org/wiki/Pick_operating_system)... inventor of the Pick operating system.
+[He died at 56, of *stroke* complications](https://www.latimes.com/archives/la-xpm-1994-10-19-me-52018-story.html).
+- The French Press is Italian.
+The French call it *cafetière à piston*.
+- After `foo`, `bar`, `baz`, and `quux`, it is apparently `quux`.
+- The Google Earth web app is built with [NaCl](https://en.wikipedia.org/wiki/Google_Native_Client), the technology they deprecated shortly after development.
 - The ruling queen of Denmark is [Margrethe II](https://en.wikipedia.org/wiki/Margrethe_II_of_Denmark).
 She and Elizabeth II currently make up the only two [reigning queens](https://en.wikipedia.org/wiki/Queen_regnant) in the world.
 - A baseball [steal](https://www.youtube.com/watch?v=PmlRbfSavbI) is when some player already on a base starting running before the batter hits the ball.
 At any time during the play, the coach may instruct a player to steal, usually with some strange gesture combination.
 - Brining helps break down the muscle fibres in tough cuts.